-where the expansion coefficients with the inner product $\langle \cdot| \cdot \rangle$ defined in Eq.~\eqref{dtau} are functions of $\theta$ (as we demonstrate below).
-It is to be noted that owing to the parity symmetry properties of the Wigner functions $\mathcal{D}_{L}^{MK}\!\!\left(\alpha,\beta,\gamma\right)$ (see Eq.~(\ref{eq:wignerdpar}) for details), the summation in Eq.~(\ref{mbhwdr}) involves only even values of $K$ for MBHs with even parity, and odd values of $K$ for MBHs with odd parity, showing that approximately half of the coefficients $\Lambda_{Kl}^{L\uppi}\left(\theta\right)$ in Eq.~(\ref{mbhwdr}) is identically equal to 0.
+where the expansion coefficients are defined as using the inner product $\langle \cdot| \cdot \rangle$ defined in Eq.~\eqref{dtau}.
+In Sec.~I of Supplemental Material \cite{supplemental}, we demonstrate that the coefficients $\Lambda_{Kl}^{L\uppi}\left(\theta\right)$ are solely functions of $\theta$.
+Note that, owing to the parity symmetry properties of the Wigner functions $\mathcal{D}_{L}^{MK}\!\!\left(\alpha,\beta,\gamma\right)$ [see Eq.~(\ref{eq:wignerdpar}) for details], the summation in Eq.~(\ref{mbhwdr}) involves only even values of $K$ for MBHs with even parity, and only odd values of $K$ for MBHs with odd parity.
+This signifies that approximately half of the coefficients $\Lambda_{Kl}^{L\uppi}\left(\theta\right)$ in Eq.~(\ref{mbhwdr}) are identically zero.

 The coefficients $\Lambda_{Kl}^{L\uppi}\left(\theta\right)$ do not depend explicitly on $M$.
-This fact can be shown easily by plugging the following identity originating from Eq.~\eqref{eq:ladderM}
+This can be easily demonstrated by substituting the following identity originating from Eq.~\eqref{eq:ladderM}